How to get touch with us over the festive period

 Be realistic

 The overriding objective of the court is to achieve a fair outcome for both parties, taking into account all relevant circumstances.
-Whilst the starting point for division of assets is equality, 50/50, there may be reasons to depart from that starting point in favour of one party.
-Often, it is difficult to accept that the assets would need to be divided anything other than equally, and that after divorce both parties need to make economies.
-Being realistic as to the assets that are available and how those can be divided to best mean everyone’s needs, most importantly the children’s, is going to make the process easier to navigate.
+Whilst the starting point for the division of assets is equality, 50/50, there may be reasons to depart from that starting point in favour of one party.
+Often, it is difficult to accept that the assets would need to be divided anything other than equally and that after divorce both parties need to make economies.
+Being realistic as to the available assets and how those can be divided to best meet everyone’s needs, most importantly the children’s is going to make the process easier to navigate.
 It is also worth remembering that money spent on legal fees is going to effectively reduce the amount of money available to you.

 Reach out for support